Easy-access savings accounts

 If you've carefully compared easy-access savings accounts then you'll have probably chosen one that's paying a top rate of interest.

 However, that won't necessarily last.
-Many banks and building societies pay a 12-month bonus rate, meaning that you'll be transferred onto a lower rate of interest after the first year.
+Many savings providers pay a 12-month bonus rate, meaning that you'll be transferred onto a lower rate of interest after the first year.

 The drop in rate could be dramatic, leaving your savings earning a paltry amount unless you do something about it.

-Your account provider should send you a provider when a bonus rate is about to end, but it's a good idea to make a note yourself of when you opened the account and consider switching around the time of the first anniversary.
+Your account provider should send you a notice when a bonus rate is about to end, but it's a good idea to make a note yourself of when you opened the account and consider switching around the time of the first anniversary.

 That way, you're regularly comparing accounts and can be confident you're earning a top rate.

-Individual Savings Accounts (Isas) work in much the same way as normal savings accounts, but you don't pay any tax on the interest you make - read more in our beginners' guide to Isas.
+Individual Savings Accounts (ISAs) work in much the same way as normal savings accounts, but you don't pay any tax on the interest you make.